the-sam963/Game-Releases/README.md

-Hey, This is Sam, Founder CEO of AcePic Studio.__
+Hey, This is Sam, Founder CEO of AcePic Studio.\
 Here's a list of my Indie Games.
 Hpoe you'll enjoy it.\
-If you want to join our community check the links bellow.<br>
+If you want to join our community check the links bellow.\
 Thank you...